Consensys/quorum-docker-Nnodes/Nnodes/README.md

         cp genesis.json $qd/genesis.json
         cp static-nodes.json $qd/dd/static-nodes.json

 Quorum's Constellation needs public/private keypairs to operate.
 The *tm.pub* key is the address to which "privateFor" transactions should be sent for a node.
 Quorum provides a utility for generating these keys, and again we use the instance in the Docker image.
-I believe the *tma.{pub,key}* files are being deprecated, but they are still needed for the time-being.

         # Generate Quorum-related keys (used by Constellation)
-        docker run -u $uid:$gid -v $pwd/$qd:/qdata $image /usr/local/bin/constellation-enclave-keygen /qdata/keys/tm /qdata/keys/tma < /dev/null > /dev/null
+        docker run -u $uid:$gid -v $pwd/$qd:/qdata $image /usr/local/bin/constellation-node --generatekeys=/qdata/keys/tm < /dev/null > /dev/null
         echo 'Node '$n' public key: '`cat $qd/keys/tm.pub`

         cp templates/start-node.sh $qd/start-node.sh